 Issue Tracker Component

 The Macrotone Consulting Issue Tracker component has its origin in a ‘Problem Management System (PMS)’ developed many years ago on an Oracle Database using Oracle Forms.
 It migrated to an Oracle Application Express (APEX) based application and incorporated ideas from a sample APEX application.
-This version takes the ideas and implements it upon a MySQL database using Joomla 2.5 as the interface.
+This version takes the ideas and implements it upon a MySQL database using Joomla as the interface.
+It runs upon Joomla 2.5 and Joomla 3.2.
 As time and circumstances permit some of the original program features may/will be re-implemented on the new platform.